Monday, 31 January 2022

 Due to differing copyright and trademark laws around the world, lots of people without WIFI tend not to watch Dawson’s Creek.
 As my dad is a fan of said Sony Pictures show, I nickname it ‘Leery’s Creek’.

 Dawson’s Creek and its spinoff Young Americans are owned by Sony Pictures.
+But it should be noted that they do not need a sequel either because both are pretty much done.

-Monday 3 January 2022
+Monday, 3 January 2022

 It’s Theatre Time!